 You can also follow the trail through the trees to the other side of the lookout where you can look south down towards Ucluelet.
 Once you have had your fill, you can follow the same trail back down to the beach.

 Hiking to Cox Bay lookout will take around 2 hours round trip, if you are leaving from the parking lot at Cox Bay beach.
-While there are several hikes near Tofino this is the one that should be top of your list.
+While there are several hikes near Tofino this is one of the top things to do in Tofino that cannot be missed.